After unboxing your shiny new espresso machine, the next challenge is making the most delicious shot of espresso.

 For me, the most special coffee beans for espresso are Mayorga Coffee Beans.

-Besides the flavor and taste (which ultimately is an individual preference), what we like is that they are USDA organic and Non-GMO certified.
+Besides the flavor and taste (which ultimately is an individual preference), what I like is that they are USDA organic and non-GMO certified.
 All coffee beans used by Mayorga are sourced from sustainable farms, so they get a big tick for environmental sustainability.

-The coffee beans are roasted in small batches which ensures an even bake and that the full flavor profiles are drawn to the surface.
+The coffee beans are roasted in small batches which ensures an even bake and that all the flavor is drawn to the surface.
 The end result is a rich flavor profile with no chemical undertones thanks to no pesticides being used.

 What to Expect from Café Cubano Roast, Mayorga: